Base to the Jeweled Casket

 This text has been adapted from “Silver of the Americas, 1600-2000,” edited by Jeannine Falino and Gerald W.R.
 Ward, published in 2008 by the MFA.
 Complete references can be found in that publication.

-Marked incuse with an oak leaf within which is stamped "OAKES" on the base of rectangualr silver plaque.
+Marked incuse with an oak leaf within which is stamped "OAKES" on the top corner of the rectangular silver plaque on the top of the base

 By descent to the artist's children, Norma Oakes Errico and Gilbert Oakes (d.
 1987), and the family of Gilbert Oakes.